9 practical tips for a healthy and sustainable dietLast Updated : 26 May 2023

 - Limit consumption of high-fat cheeses to occasional.

-- For those of us who choose to eliminate dairy completely, opt for plant-based drinks that are enriched with vitamins and minerals, like calcium.
+- For those of us who choose to eliminate dairy completely, opt for plant-based drinks that are fortified with vitamins and minerals, like calcium.

 Food packaging, especially when made of non-recyclable materials can have a huge impact on the environment.
 We all can reduce the amount of packaged products we buy (think of bulk apples versus cling-film wrapped ones), or opt for materials that are biodegradable, fully recyclable, or made from recycled materials.